rahulbarhate/Face-Recognition-and-Emotion-Analysis/README.md

 After processing of the video, the metadata is created is stored in the database (named as ‘DB’).
 This database has two tables namely:

-1) **‘Actor’** : Which stores:
+1) **‘Actor’**

+This table stores:

-    - Frame no
+	1. Frame no
-    - Actor name
+	2. Actor name
-    - Emotion Name
+	3. Emotion Name
-    - Emotion Confidence
+	4. Emotion Confidence
-    - Thumbnail
+	5. Thumbnail
-    - Co-ordinates
+	6. Co-ordinates

-2) **‘Object’** : Which stores:
+2) **‘Object’**
+This table stores:

-    - Frame no
+	1. Frame no
-    - Object name
+	2. Object name
-    - Object Confidence
+	3. Object Confidence